As a F-1 or J-1 international student, it is your responsibility to know the rules and regulations related to maintaining your immigration status.

 You must have a valid passport in order to obtain a visa for the United States.
 Before visiting the U.S. Consulate for your visa, please read carefully the instructions on the Certificate of Eligibility (I-20 or DS-2019 form) issued for your studies at Oregon State University.
 Students with an I-20 will apply for an F-1 student visa.
 Students with a DS-2019 will apply for a J-1 exchange visitor visa.
 Contact your closest US Embassy or Consulate to get the procedures for applying for a visa.
 U.S. Immigration and Customs Enforcement (USICE) has published information sheets describing what to expect when applying for a student visa and at a U.S. Port of Entry.
 Please note: Canadian citizens do not need a visa stamp, though they must have all the other documentation.

-The paragraphs below provide basic information about the Student & Exchange Visitor Information System (SEVIS) and maintaining your student visa status.
-You will also find links to ISFS forms available in .pdf format.
 For more information or to discuss your particular situation, please schedule an appointment with an international student advisor by calling 541-737-6310.

 Applicants for F-1 and J-1 visas need to pay a SEVIS fee, prior to submitting the visa application.
 A brief description and instructions about how to process the SEVIS fee payment can be found on OSU's SEVIS Fee Payment Information sheet and by visiting the more comprehensive US Immigration and Customs Enforcement Web site and clicking on I-901 Fee.
 At the time of your visa interview, you will need to provide documents certifying the amounts and sources of financial support for your studies.
 Keep copies of these documents to present to the US Immigration official at the Port of Entry.

 Please see the Maintaining Visa Status document on our Forms page.